Developer(s) – Viacom New Media

-Based on the immensely popular mature cartoon show created by Mike Judge, Beavis & Butt-Head: Little Thingies is a collection of games released in the late 90s based on the exploits and misdemeanours of the two teenage boys from the small American town of Highland.
-Being a fan of Beavis & Butt-Head, I’d played various other games released throughout the fourth generation based on the license, but in my opinion, not only is this the best of which, but it also still holds up as a pretty enjoyable title compared to many others.
+Based on the immensely popular mature cartoon show created by Mike Judge, Beavis & Butt-Head: Little Thingies is a collection of games released in the late 90s based on the exploits and misdemeanors of the two teenage boys from the small American town of Highland.
+Being a fan of Beavis & Butt-Head, I’d played various other games released throughout the fourth generation based on the license, but in my opinion, not only is this the best of which but it also still holds up as a pretty enjoyable title compared to many others.

 Graphics – 10/10